 Self-publishing isn’t just about creating ebooks or print books.
 There are also new ways to create digital magazines, as well as traditional ways to create zines and chapbooks.

 Because of their humble origins, chapbooks are sometimes overlooked.
-However, it is worth having a brief glimpse of their history.

-Chapbooks are sometimes overlooked.
-Although small, chapbooks have a big history.
+However, although they are small, chapbooks have a big history.
 One of their first roles was to help bring books to the masses.

 In the 17th-19th century in England, many novels began as lavish books with extravagant wide margins that only the very rich could afford.
 Eventually the masses would get a low-cost version in the form of a chapbook with narrow margins, smaller type, and more common wording.

 After the Industrial Revolution in the 18th century, new laws banned chapmen from peddling their wares.
 But in the 20th century, chapbooks came back with the help of artists and beat poets.
 Today, amid ebooks and blogs, many artists, illustrators, cartoonists, poets, and activists continue the chapbook tradition.
 Taking the art further are publishers who specialize in high-quality collectable chapbooks.
 There are also combination magazine-books (bookazines or mooks), and tiny books that are small works of art.

 Did you find any of the resources listed especially helpful?
 Maybe you have an idea for a resource that should be listed?
 Feel free to send an email.

 In addition, check under the Self-Publishing Resources tab for more information to help you learn about self-publishing.